 As any entrepreneur will tell you, developing a company from scratch isn’t easy.
-Here’s the story of how George Ambartsoumian, founder and CEO of GA International, grew his company from a one-person enterprise to one of the worldwide leaders in laboratory identification solutions.
+Here’s the story of how George Ambartsoumian, founder and CEO of GA International, a scientist started a company and grew his company from a one-person enterprise to one of the worldwide leaders in laboratory identification solutions.

 The start of something big